strangebuzz/MicroSymfony/README.md

 # MicroSymfony 🎶

-MicroSymfony is a template to initialize an application to use Symfony as a microframework.
+MicroSymfony is a template to initialize an application to use Symfony as a micro-framework.

-It can be used to create a POC or prototyping something without having to take care of the design, while having something still enjoyable (and fit to be seen).
+It can be used to create a POC or prototype something without having to take care of the design while having something still enjoyable (and fit to be seen).

-Even it is minimalist, the quality isn't sacrified.
+Even if it is minimalist, the quality isn't sacrificed.
 There are tests (100% coverage) and CS checks: php-cs-fixer+PHPStan.
 All this is checked with a GitHub actions workflow.

-It's not really intented to be used in production, use a your onw risks.
+It's not really intended to be used in production, use a your own risks.
-Well at least you should remove the classless framework to use a modern CSS framework.
+Well, at least you should remove the classless framework to use a modern CSS framework.

 If you like it, don't forget to add a [✨](https://github.com/strangebuzz/MicroSymfony) please.